Designing spin and orbital sources of Berry curvature at oxide interfaces

 The non-trivial geometric properties of the electronic waves in the 2DES derive entirely from the triangular arrangement of the titanium atoms at the (111)$-$LaAlO$_3$/SrTiO$_3$ interface (see Fig.\,\hyperref[fig1]{1c}).
-Together with the ${\mathcal M}_{{\bar 1} 1 0}$ mirror line symmetry, this yields a ${\mathcal C}_{3v}$ point-group symmetry.
-With this trigonal crystal field and the concomitant presence of a strong spin-orbit coupling, the $d$-orbital manifold of the Ti atoms located at the center of the surface Brillouin zone is split into five distinct Kramers pairs (see Supplementary Information for details).
-The energy bands of each of these pairs have a characteristic hexagonal warping~\cite{roe14,bar14} as illustrated in Fig.\,\hyperref[fig1]{1d}.
-The hexagonal warping has a twofold effect.
-First, for each time-reversal related pair of bands, the Fermi lines acquire an hexagonal ``snowflake" shape~\cite{Fu2009} (see Fig.\,\hyperref[fig1]{1e}).
-Second, and most importantly, the spin texture in momentum space acquires a characteristic out-of-plane component~\cite{He2018}, with alternating meron and antimeron wedges respecting the symmetry properties of the crystal (see Fig\,.\hyperref[fig1]{1d}).
-It is this unique spin-momentum locking that enables a non-vanishing local BC (see the Supplementary Information).
+Together with the ${\mathcal M}_{{\bar 1} 1 0}$ mirror line symmetry, this yields a ${\mathcal C}_{3v}$ crystallographic point group symmetry.
+As a result of this trigonal crystal field and the concomitant presence of spin-orbit coupling, the entire $d$-orbital manifold of the Ti atoms located at the center of the surface Brillouin zone (BZ) is split into five distinct Kramers pairs (Supplementary Note I).
+The energy bands of the pairs are shifted in momentum due to spin-orbit coupling.
+In their simplest form, they acquire a parabolic dispersion reminiscent of a Rashba 2DES (see Fig.\,\hyperref[fig1]{1d}).
+However, the trigonal crystal field brings about a specific hexagonal warping~\cite{roe14,bar14} that has a twofold effect.
+First, for each time-reversal related pair of bands, the Fermi lines acquire an hexagonal ``snowflake" shape~\cite{Fu2009}.
+Second, and most important, the spin texture in momentum space acquires a characteristic out-of-plane component~\cite{He2018,tra22}, with alternating meron and antimeron wedges respecting the symmetry properties of the crystal (see Fig.\,\hyperref[fig1]{1e}).
+This unique spin-momentum locking enables a non-vanishing local BC entirely generated by spin-orbit coupling (Supplementary Note I).
 The local BC of the spin-split bands of each pair cancel each other at the same crystal momentum.
 However, there is a region of crystal momenta populated by a single spin band.
-In this region -- the annulus between the two Fermi lines (see Fig.\,\hyperref[fig1]{1e}) -- alternating positive and negative regions of non-vanishing BC are present (see Fig.\,\hyperref[fig1]{1f}).
-These regions of BC give rise to three dipoles that cancel each other by virtue of the threefold rotation symmetry of the crystalline structure.
-However, the cubic-to-tetragonal structural phase transition~\cite{Rimai1962,Fleury1968} occurring at 110~K and the subsequent lower temperature tetragonal-to-triclinic distortions~\cite{Salje2013} break the rotational symmetry along the [111] direction, thus enabling a non-vanishing net BCD.
-The net dipole has to be directed along the $[\bar{1} 1 0]$ direction (see Fig.\,\hyperref[fig1]{1g}) due to the residual mirror symmetry in the low-temperature phase.
+In this region -- the annulus between the two Fermi lines of the system -- alternating positive and negative regions of non-vanishing BC are present (see Fig.\,\hyperref[fig1]{1f}).